- Australians’ annual food waste bill hits $10.3 billion during lockdown

 About Rabobank

-• 100% of Rabobank Australia’s deposits are used to fund local food & agribusiness, which means that by saving with Rabobank, you’re growing your savings and supporting Aussie farmers to bring food to our tables.
+- 100% of Rabobank Australia’s deposits are used to support local food & agribusiness, which means that by saving with Rabobank, you’re growing your savings and supporting Aussie farmers to bring food to our tables.